The team specialises in designing and delivering culturally-responsive training programs that bridge Western and Pacific worldviews.

 Our expertise includes organisational development, cultural integration strategies, and policy analysis through a Pacific lens.

-Director | Senior Advisor Pasifika | Research & Evaluation
+Managing Director | Senior Advisor Pacific | Research & Evaluation

 As Director of Kumete Group Limited and creator of the KAVAX initiative, ‘Anau combines academic rigor, cultural expertise, and practical business acumen to organisations seeking to engage respectfully and effectively with Pacific communities, and authentic Pacific perspectives and solutions.